 While visiting the park, keep an eye out for elk, moose, marmots, pika, mountain goats, bighorn sheep, black bear, coyote, lynx, bobcats and otters.
 Grizzly bear sightings are rare however that may change.
 Various plans have been proposed to restore grizzly bear populations within North Cascades National Park.

 North Cascades is one of the least visited parks in the national park system.
-In 2019, it only had 38,000 visitors, making it the 5th least visited national park in the United States (it was #57 out of all 62 parks).
+In 2022, it only had 30,000 visitors, making it the 6th least visited national park in the United States.
 North Cascades National Park is a highly underrated park but for those who venture here, it is a peaceful, beautiful experience.

 Mountain goat at Sahale Glacier Camp

 Best Things to Do in North Cascades National Park

 1. Go for a Scenic Drive on North Cascades Highway